-Applicants selected for interview at Christ's will be asked to take an at-interview written assessment remotely.
-We will confirm arrangements as soon as we can - information will be updated here in due course.
+Applicants selected for interview at Christ's will be asked to take an at-interview written assessment.
+Information about the History assessment is available.

 At Christ's we don’t have fixed quotas for places, so the number of students we admit in any year depends on the strengths of the applicants.
 In History we aim to admit 8 to 10 students each year.

 We define the terms of each offer individually, though our typical conditional offer is:

 - A*AA at A-level including History – sometimes we may specify the A* (or equivalent) is in History